nakamasato/golang-training/learn-go-with-tests/02-build-an-application/README.md

 server.ServeHTTP(w, r)
 ```

-Embedding is a very interesting language feature.
+**Embedding** is a very interesting language feature.
 You can use it with interfaces to compose new interfaces.
+But you need to be careful with misuse (unintended exposion of methods of the embedded class).

 ```go
 type Animal interface {